nirvus/infra-recipes/README.recipes.md

   project (str): The name of the project build_input (buildbucket.build_pb2.Build.Input): The input to a buildbucket
     build.
-  revision (str): The revision of the remote repository to import patch_ref (str): A reference ID to the patch in Gerrit to apply patch_gerrit_url (str): A URL of the patch in Gerrit to apply patch_project (str): The name of Gerrit project snapshot_gcs_buckets (seq of str): The GCS buckets to upload the Jiri
+  snapshot_gcs_buckets (seq of str): The GCS buckets to upload the Jiri
       snapshot to.
 None/empty elements are ignored. timeout_secs (int): How long to wait for the checkout to complete